safareli/talks/parse-json/slides.md

   (String → Tuple (Either ParserError a) String)

 ﹇
-run ∷ ∀ a.
-String → Parser a → Either ParserError a
+run ∷ String → Parser a → Either ParserError a
 ⎵
 ```